‘DWTS’ Pro Maksim Chmerkovskiy Shares Adorable Video Of 6-Month-Old Dancing With Val

-Maksim Chmerkovskiy’s son with fellow Dancing With the Stars pro Peta Murgatroyd has definitely inherited their dancing talents, and he’s proving in an adorable new video.
+Maksim Chmerkovskiy’s son with fellow Dancing With the Stars pro Peta Murgatroyd has definitely inherited their dancing talents, and he’s proving it in an adorable new video.

 Maksim took to Instagram this week to share an incredibly sweet video of his and Peta’s 6-month-old getting in his very first dance lesson with another DWTS staple, Maks’ brother Val Chmerkovskiy.